cedrickchee/data-science-notebooks/notebooks/deep_learning/ULMFiT/README.md

 - [x] Train model
 - [x] Tune hyper-paramters
 - [x] Evaluate language model
-- [ ] Bug fixes
+- [x] Bug fixes
-  - [ ] Figure out why the model state that's being reset before every inference is remembering the previous generated sentences
+  - [x] Figure out why the model state that's being reset before every inference is remembering the previous generated sentences
-- [ ] Fine-tune language model for text classification task
+- [x] Fine-tune language model for text classification task
-- [ ] Build model for text classification
+- [x] Build model for text classification
-- [ ] Find curated or publicly available labelled dataset for Malay corpus
+- [x] Find curated or publicly available labelled dataset for Malay corpus
-- [ ] Create my own dataset by curating and labelling Malay text scrapped from news sites
+- [ ] ~~Create my own dataset by curating and labelling Malay text scrapped from news sites~~
-- [ ] Benchmark model for text classification
+- [x] Benchmark model for text classification
-- [ ] Use continuous cache pointer (from here: https://github.com/salesforce/awd-lstm-lm)
+- [ ] ~~Use continuous cache pointer (from here: https://github.com/salesforce/awd-lstm-lm)~~
-- [ ] Try QRNN (from here: https://github.com/salesforce/pytorch-qrnn/)
+- [ ] ~~Try QRNN (from here: https://github.com/salesforce/pytorch-qrnn/)~~
-- [ ] Identify new datasets for sentiment analysis
+- [x] Identify new datasets for sentiment analysis
+- [ ] Share text classification pre-trained model and weights

 ## License

-MIT.
-Copyright 2018 Cedric Chee.
+This repository contains a variety of content; some developed by Cedric Chee, and some from third-parties.
+The third-party content is distributed under the license provided by those parties.

+*I am providing code and resources in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code and resources is from me and not my employer.*

+The content developed by Cedric Chee is distributed under the following license:

+### Code

+The code in this repository, including all code samples in the notebooks listed above, is released under the [MIT license](../../../LICENSE).
+Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).

+### Text

+The text content of the book is released under the CC-BY-NC-ND license.
+Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode).